NHSDigital/software-engineering-quality-framework/tools/dependency-scan/README.md

 ## Solution

+### Syft
+A CLI tool and for generating a Software Bill of Materials (SBOM) from container images and filesystems.
+Provides vulnerability detection when used with a scanner like Grype.

+### Grype

+A vulnerability scanner for container images and filesystems.
+Works with Syft, SBOM (software bill of materials) tool for container images and filesystems.

-TODO: Recipe 1a: Docker images as targets
+Recipe 1a: Docker images as targets

 - [syft](https://github.com/anchore/syft)